flaviogrando/ATPmanager/README.md

 # ATPmanager
-Software to automatically generate and control massive simulations of electrical systems using ATP (Alternative Transient Program)
+This code was used to generate tens of thousand simulations used in the submitted article:

+GRANDO, F. L., LAZZARETTI, A. E., MORETO, M.; "The Impact of PMU Data Quality on Event Classification in Distribution Systems".
+Subjected to IEEE Transactions on Smart Grid in March 2021 (UNDER REVIEW).

 # What is ATPmanager?

-It is software to create .atp simulation files and perform simulations automatically.
+ATPmanager ia a software to automatically generate and control massive simulations of electrical systems using ATP (Alternative Transient Program).
+This software creates .atp simulation files and performs simulations on a large-scale resulting in a dataset of Matlab files.
 ATPmanager makes it possible to reproduce series of predetermined events and to conduct mass simulations.

 # Why is useful?
 This software is useful for creating large-scale simulations (although it is possible to simulate only one case at a time).
 There is no limit on the number of successive simulations, without human intervention.